 If you can’t pay the full amount now, but can pay it within 120 days

-If you need to make monthly payments to pay off the debt
+If you need to make monthly payments to pay off your debt

-You can ask for an Installment Agreement, which sets up a fixed monthly payment.
-This is a formal agreement with the IRS, and involves an application process and some fees.
+You can ask for an Installment Agreement, which is a fixed monthly payment.
+This is a formal agreement with the IRS and involves an application process and fees.

-For the IRS to consider an Offer in Compromise, you must submit an application, and must generally pay certain fees and a portion of the debt.
+For the IRS to consider an Offer in Compromise, you must apply, and must generally pay certain fees and a portion of the debt.
 You must then file tax returns and make payments on time for five years after the IRS accepts your offer.

 If you can’t make any sort of payment now

-The IRS understands there may be times when someone can’t pay a tax debt due to their current financial situation.
-If the IRS agrees that you can’t pay your taxes and also pay your reasonable living expenses, it may place your account in a status called Currently Not Collectible.
-The IRS will not seek to collect payment from you while your account is in Currently Not Collectible status, but the debt does not go away, and penalties and interest will continue to grow.
+The IRS understands there may be times when you can’t pay a tax debt due to your current financial situation.
+If the IRS agrees that you can’t pay your taxes and pay your reasonable living expenses, it may place your account in a status called Currently Not Collectible.
+The IRS won't try to collect payment from you while your account is in Currently Not Collectible status, but the debt doesn't not go away, and penalties and interest continue to grow.

 IRS Publication 594, The IRS Collection Process, explains the IRS collection process and the different ways the IRS can collect a tax debt you owe.
 The IRS also has a video on understanding collection actions.